Deep in the Heart of Dallas Special Guests

 Total Offense: 9,167 yards and 81 touchdowns (both UT records).

-Historic Rose Bowl: The only player in NCAA history to pass for over 230 yards and rush for over 250 in a single game (2006 Rose Bowl vs. USC).
+Historic Rose Bowl: The only NCAA player to pass for 230+ yards and rush for 250+ in one game (2006 vs. USC).

-Ground Game: Holds the UT record for rushing yards by a quarterback (3,127) and rushing TDs (37).
+Ground Game: UT record-holder for QB rushing yards (3,127) and rushing TDs (37).

 Bobby Burton